|

 What is the OSRP?

-The Off-Site Source Recovery Project (OSRP) was created in the late 1990's by the Department of Energy (DOE) under the Office of Environmental Management.
-OSRP was initially tasked with recovering the known backlog of excess, abandoned, orphan, and unwanted radioactive sealed sources from licensees across the U.S. to meet a congressional mandate of 5,000 sources recovered by April 2004.
+The Off-Site Source Recovery Program (OSRP) was created in the late 1990's by the Department of Energy (DOE) under the Office of Environmental Management.
+OSRP was initially tasked with recovering the known backlog of excess, unwanted, or disused radioactive sealed sources from licensees across the U.S. to meet a congressional mandate of 5,000 sources recovered by April 2004.
 This included sources from the commercial sector and sources from state agencies who were holding at-risk sources.
-The sealed sources addressed by this phase of the Project contained radioactive elements known as actinides; principally Plutonium-238, Plutonium-239, and Americium-241.
+The sealed sources addressed by this phase of the Program contained radioactive elements known as actinides; principally Plutonium-238, Plutonium-239, and Americium-241.

 Owing to new concerns about the security of excess radioactive material, the U.S. Congress provided OSRP with additional federal funding in September 2002.

-In October 2003, responsibility for the Project moved to DOE's National Nuclear Security Administration (NNSA) as part of the Global Threat Reduction Initiative, expanding
+In October 2003, responsibility for the Program moved to DOE's National Nuclear Security Administration (NNSA) Office of Global Threat Reduction, expanding

 its scope of isotopes of concern to be consistent with international efforts to reduce threat from radiological sources.
 This transition expanded the OSRP mission to include